 Sec.
 6-10.
-Regular School Year.
-The regular school year shall begin and end on dates as approved by the Board in the Annual Regular School Year Calendar, the Annual Year-Round School Calendar and the Calendar for Schools Operating on an Alternative Schedule.
+Academic Calendar Regular School Year.
+The regular academic school year shall begin and end on dates specified in the school year calendar(s) as approved by the Board Regular School Year Calendar, the Annual Year Round School Calendar and the Calendar for Schools Operating on an Alternative Schedule.